 This is due to the fact that in Portugal stocks could be bought at much lower price levels.
 This guarantees higher dividend yields and more potential for price increases.
 In Switzerland, everything is so expensive that dividends and upside potential are minimal.

-Encouraged, I take a look at the Galp website and am positively surprised a second time.
+Encouraged, Dr. Stern takes a look at the Galp website and is positively surprised a second time.
 The company is extremely proud to have received a sustainability award from the Dow Jones Sustainability Index, where Galp holds a top position.
 Galp is committed to investing up to 15% of its investments in renewable energy sources.

-Good Obermatt ranks, an award for sustainability and the strategy to invest in renewable energies convince me.
-I buy 290 shares of Galp for the around 5,000 Swiss francs that have been accumulated in my second season portfolio from dividend payments.
+Good Obermatt ranks, an award for sustainability and the strategy to invest in renewable energies convince Dr. Stern.
+He buys 290 shares of Galp for the around 5,000 Swiss francs that have been accumulated in his second season portfolio from dividend payments.